XenonLab/xecd-rates-client-php/README.md

 XE.com Inc. is the World's Trusted Currency Authority.
 This project provides an SDK to interface with our XE Currency Data (XECD) product.

-XE Currency Data is a REST API that gives you access daily or live rates and historic mid-market conversion rates between all of our supported currencies.
+XE Currency Data is a REST API that gives you access to daily or live rates and historic mid-market conversion rates between all of our supported currencies.

 You will need an api key and secret to use this sdk.
 Sign up for a [free trial][5] or register for a [full account][6].